Sitecore/Sitecore.Demo.Shared/docs/local-nuget-packages.md

 ### Generating the Packages

 1. Open a PowerShell prompt as adminstrator in the `\Build` folder.
-2. Run the `.\generate-nuget-packages.ps1 -version <version>` command.
+2. Run the `.\generate-nuget-packages.ps1` command as is or with optional parameters:
-	- where version is a high number such as 9.2.0.999
+    - `-version <version>`: Generated packages version.
+Should be a high number.
+Default value is using 999 for the last digit (e.g.: 9.2.0.999).

-By default, the packages are saved in `C:\sc_demo`
+    - `-outputPath <path>`: Location where the packages are saved.
+Default value is `C:\sc_demo`

 ## Consuming Local NuGet Packages